pingcap/docs-tidb-operator/en/backup-restore-snapshot-perf.md

 > **Note:**
 >
-> The preceding performance data is for reference only.
+> The performance data is for reference only.
 The actual performance may vary.

 ## Backup performance